 Most obviously of all, perhaps, is the concern to protect the structure and fabric of the building itself, together with the contents you own, against such major perils as fire, smoke damage, flooding, storm damage, impacts (from vehicles, aeroplanes or falling trees and branches), vandalism and theft.

-When insuring the building it is important to anticipate the worst case scenario in which it may be razed to the ground by an especially severe insured event and needs to be completely rebuilt.
+When insuring the building it is important to anticipate the worst case scenario especially severe insured event needs to be completely rebuilt.
 Those reconstruction costs are typically reflected in the total building sum insured.

 It’s a private hotel, so do I need public liability insurance?

-The hotel might well be privately owned, but that is not to say that there are definite risks posed by members of the public, your guests, their visitors, suppliers, your neighbours and anyone else who comes into contact with the business you are running.
+The hotel might be privately owned, but that doesn't stop the risks posed by members of the public, your guests, their visitors, suppliers, your neighbours and anyone else who comes into contact with the business you are running.

 As the owner of the hotel, you owe a duty of care towards anyone and all of those individuals.
 What that means is that if anyone is injured or has their property damaged and claims that this is the result of your having been negligent in your duty of care, you may be sued for damages by way of compensation.